oneforawe/react-ts/docs/Creation.md

 * `vim .gitconfig`  (add `.gitconfig` file with appropriate user/author)
 * `git config --local include.path ../.gitconfig`  (apply `.gitconfig` to repo)

+## Remove Warning

+The command below was used to remove a [warning](./Warnings.md) related to Create-React-App and Babel.

+* `npm install --save-dev @babel/plugin-proposal-private-property-in-object`

 ## Reorganize and Fix

 Move some packages from `dependencies` to `devDependencies`.